dnsimple/dnsimple-support/content/articles/billing-settings.md

 1. Log in to DNSimple with your user credentials.
 1. [Locate the account](https://dnsimple.com/user) on the dashboard.
 Click on the account to enter the account page.
 1. Scroll down to the invoices section.
-Click <label>Edit</label> at the bottom right of the section.
+Click **Edit** at the bottom right of the section.

     ![Change billing settings](/files/account-billing-settings-link.png)

 1. You'll see your current billing information (it will be empty if this is the first time you're editing it).
-Click <label>Edit</label>.
+Click **Edit**.
-1. Fill in the form, and click <label>Save</label> when you're finished.
+1. Fill in the form, and click **Save** when you're finished.

     ![Change payment details](/files/account-billing-settings-update.png)
 </div>